Menu

 Overview

 Drexel DIGM Department website is a project that many people have been working on for the past year.
-Its purpose is to provide the correct resources about the programs within the departments as well as showcase student projects throughout the years all in one central location.
-We believe that with the development and launch of this website, we will be able to provide users interested in the programs within the department the information they seek.
+Its purpose is to provide accurate information about the programs within the departments, as well as showcase student projects throughout the years, all in one central location.
+With the development and launch of this website, we will be able to provide users interested in the department's programs with the information they seek.

 Problem Statement

-This website is created as a response to the lack of a central place to showcase the Digital Media (DIGM) department projects, research, news, and spotlights created by undergraduates, graduates, faculty, and alumni.
-As a way to showcase this information to peers, upcoming students, senior project sponsors, and more; pointing them to this website will make the process easier as well as providing the correct links to the official programs on the Westphal website.
-We believe that developing a central location to showcase information about the DIGM department that also allows easier access to update posts for interested users to view will achieve an overall better understanding of what each program does.
-We’ll know this objective is achieved if users are able to locate information they are looking for or able to easier locate contacts needed to find said information.
+This website was created as a response to the lack of a central place to showcase the Digital Media (DIGM) department projects, research, news, and spotlights created by undergraduates, graduates, faculty, and alumni.
+As a way to showcase this information to peers, prospective students, senior project sponsors, and others, directing them to this website will simplify the process, while also providing the correct links to the official programs on the Westphal website.
+Developing a central location to showcase information about the DIGM department that also allows for easier access to update posts for interested users to view will achieve a better overall understanding of what each program does.
+We’ll know this objective is achieved if users are able to locate information they are looking for or are able to more easily locate contacts needed to find said information.

 User & Audience